Reginald I of Guelders: Life

 He was the son of Otto II, Count of Guelders and Philippe of Dammartin.
 In 1276 he married Ermengarde of Limburg of Limburg, only daughter and heiress of Waleran IV, Duke of Limburg.

 In 1279 he became Duke of Limburg jure uxoris and when Ermengarde died childless in 1283, he ruled alone in the Duchy of Limburg.
 Reginald was captured by Daniel van Bouchout during the Battle of Woeringen in 1288.
 He was released after he had renounced all claims to the Duchy of Limburg.

-In 1286 he remarried Margaret of Flanders (1272–1331), daughter of Guy, Count of Flanders from his second marriage, with Isabelle of Luxembourg.
-They had 5 children:
+In 1286 he remarried Margaret of Flanders (1272–1331), daughter of Guy, Count of Flanders and Isabelle of Luxembourg.
+They had: